-The overwhelming majority of the 4,300 colleges and universities in the United States of America prohibit the carrying of firearms on their campuses.
-These gun-free policies have helped to make our postsecondary education institutions some of the safest places in the country.
-For example, a 2001 study by the U.S. Department of Education found that the overall homicide rate at postsecondary education institutions was 0.07 per 100,000 students in 1999.1 By comparison, the criminal homicide rate in the United States as a whole was 5.7 per 100,000 persons overall in 1999, and 14.1 per 100,000 for persons ages 17 to 29.
-Another study conducted by the Department of Justice found that 93% of violent crimes that victimize college students occur off campus.2
+The overwhelming majority of the 4,400 colleges and universities in the United States prohibit the carrying of firearms on their campuses.
+These gun-free policies have helped to make our post-secondary education institutions some of the safest places in the country.
+For example, a 2001 U.S. Department of Education study found that the overall homicide rate at post-secondary education institutions was 0.07 per 100,000 students in 1999.1 By comparison, the criminal homicide rate in the United States as a whole was 5.7 per 100,000 persons overall in 1999, and 14.1 per 100,000 for persons ages 17 to 29.
+A Department of Justice study found that 93% of violent crimes that victimize college students occur off campus.2

-To learn about legislation that is currently being considered at the state level to legalize guns on campus—and what you can do to fight it—visit the Campaign to Keep Guns off Campus website.
+To learn about legislation that is currently being considered at the state level to legalize guns on campus—and what you can do to fight it—visit the The Campaign to Keep Guns Off Campus website.

 1 U.S. Department of Education, Office of Postsecondary Education, “The Incidence of Crime on the Campuses of U.S. Postsecondary Education Institutions,” p.
 5, http://www2.ed.gov/finaid/prof/resources/finresp/ReportToCongress.pdf

 2 U.S. Department of Justice, Bureau of Justice Statistics, “Violent Victimization of College Students, 1995-2002,” p.
 1, http://bjs.ojp.usdoj.gov/content/pub/pdf/vvcs02.pdf